ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

 .. note::

-   Don't worry about adding import statements on the AP CS A exam.
+   Don't worry about adding import statements on the AP CSA exam.
 Any that you need will be provided for you.

 |Exercise| **Check your understanding**